eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 node = (Node) xPath.compile(expression).evaluate(xmlDocument, XPathConstants.NODE);

-By using this kind of expressions we can filter for whatever element we need to look for just by using the correct syntax.
-These kind of expressions are called predicates and they are an easy way to locate specific data over a document, for example:
+Using this kind of expression, we can filter for any element we need by using the correct syntax.
+These kinds of expressions are called predicates and they are an easy way to locate specific data over a document, for example:

 /Tutorials/Tutorial[1]